 All stakeholders have their own particular interests in health outcomes, not least the private sector who can be a force for both positive and negative change.
 It’s important to recognize these interests and expectations, and to address explicitly the ethics of partnership and collaboration, especially when the private sector is involved.

 Different actors bring their particular competences, interests, and needs to knowledge generation.
 The old adage that “knowledge is power” remains true — when shared and jointly owned it is truly empowering, but when it remains unshared in the hands of select groups, this serves only to reinforce power imbalances.

 Finally, think tanks and academic institutions have a very significant contribution to make in catalyzing progress towards the SDGs.
 However, rather than being seen as elite “founts of knowledge” increasingly removed from their local context, they can use their credibility and independence in moderating, bridging, convening, and sense-making with the knowledge of multiple societal actors to identify ways to make real progress.

 It won’t be easy to make to make these shifts happen in practice, but by combining efforts, pooling expertise and insights, and helping to build capacity where it is currently limited, think tanks and academic institutions are in a strong position to help establish transformative communities, and to work together for improved health and well-being.

 This post was first published on The bmjopinion blog on December 21, 2017.

-Peter Taylor is the director of the Inclusive Economies program at IDRC.
+Peter Taylor is the Director of Strategic Development at IDRC.